-- A. The mixing of hazardous wastes with used oil, except as provided for in Rule 15.1(C); - B. The use of any used oil for road oiling or dust suppression; - C. Burning off-specification used oil as defined in Rule 15.3, unless the used oil is generated onsite and burned in used oil burning equipment with a capacity of equal to or less than 500,000 Btu per hour; - D. Burning used oil for firefighter training; - E. Management of used oil in anything other than containers or tanks; - F. Any disposal of used oil to the land or waters of the State; - G. The disposal of used oil into a subsurface discharge system or Underground Injection Control system (UIC); and - H. Shipment of used oil to a facility that has not notified the Department of its used oil activity and/or obtained the appropriate Letter of Authorization or Permit as required by Rule 15.0; unless the used oil is being managed as a hazardous waste in accordance with the requirements of Rules 5.0 and 6.0.
+- A. The mixing of hazardous wastes with used oil, except as provided for in Rule 15.1(C): - B. The use of any used oil for road oiling or dust suppression; - C. Burning off-specification used oil as defined in Rule 15.3, unless the used oil is generated on-site or at a used oil aggregations point also under the control of the generator and burned in used oil burning equipment with a capacity of equal to or less than 500,000 Btu per hour; - D. Burning used oil for firefighter training; - E. Management of used oil in anything other than containers or tanks; - F. Any disposal of used oil to the land or waters of the State; - G. The disposal of used oil into a subsurface discharge system or Underground Injection Control system (UIC); and - H. Shipment of used oil to a facility that has not notified the Department of its used oil activity and/or obtained the appropriate Letter of Authorization or Permit as required by Rule 15; unless the used oil is being managed as a hazardous waste in accordance with the requirements of Rules 5 and 6.

-15.3 Burning Used Oil for Energy Recovery
+15.3 Burning Used Oil for Energy Recovery:

-This Rule applies to owners and operators of used oil burning equipment as defined in Rule 3.0.
-Used oil, or any fuel produced by processing used oil, may only be burned at a commercial facility in a space heater, industrial furnace or boiler provided that the used oil burner conducting the burning complies with all of the requirements of this section.
+This Rule applies to owners and operators of used oil burning equipment as defined in Rule 3.
+Used oil, or any fuel produced by processing used oil, may only be burned at a commercial facility in a space heater, industrial furnace or boiler provided that the used oil burner conducting the burning complies with all of the requirements of this rule.
 Used Oil Processor/re-refiner facilities that burn small amounts of used oil as a result of processing used oil are not subject to the requirements of Rule 15.3.